ansible/ansible/docs/docsite/rst/inventory_guide/intro_inventory.rst

     ansible-playbook example.yml -i inventory

 You can also configure the inventory directory in your ``ansible.cfg`` file.
-See :ref:`configuration` for more details.
+See :ref:`intro_configuration` for more details.

 Managing inventory load order
 -----------------------------